opendocsg/slw-judgments-backfill/2018_SGCA_21/report.md

  ... you, on the 16th day of May 2012, at or about 6.17 a.m., at the Woodlands Checkpoint, Singapore, in a Malaysian registered car JDH 7952, did import a controlled drug specified in Class A of the First Schedule to the Misuse of Drugs Act (Cap 185, 2008 Rev Ed), to wit, four (4) packets of crystalline substance weighing 498.2 grams, which were analysed and found to contain not less than 319.37 grams of methamphetamine, without any authorisation under the said Act or the Regulations made thereunder, and you have thereby committed an offence under section 7 and punishable under section 33 of the said Act, and further upon your conviction under section 7 of the said Act, you may alternatively be liable to be punished under section 33B of the said Act.

 After a trial of the matter, the Judge convicted the Appellant.
-His reasons can be found at _Public Prosecutor v Sinnappan a/l Nadarajah_ [2017] SGHC 25 (“the Judgment”).
+His reasons can be found at _Public Prosecutor v Sinnappan a/l Nadarajah_ <span class="citation">[2017] SGHC 25</span> (“the Judgment”).
 The Appellant was also sentenced to life imprisonment and 15 strokes of the cane pursuant to s 33B(2) of the MDA.

 2       This appeal focuses on whether the Appellant had knowledge of the presence and the nature of the drugs found in the car he was driving into Singapore.
 At the trial, the Prosecution relied heavily on a series of text messages and call records extracted from the Appellant’s mobile phones to show that the Appellant had a prior arrangement with one “Ravindran” to bring controlled drugs into Singapore.
 The Appellant’s key contention in this appeal is that he had no knowledge whatsoever of these messages and that, in this regard, these mobile phone records are unreliable and should not be relied upon to establish his guilt.
 Alternatively, he contends that his defence is compatible with the contents of these text messages.

 3       For completeness, we note that, although the Appellant alleged in his Petition of Appeal that the Judge had descended into the arena during the trial, he did not press this particular point in oral submissions before this court.
 In our view, this allegation was wholly without foundation.
-There was no evidence whatsoever that the Judge had intervened in an unacceptable manner, having regard to the principles laid down by this court in _Mohammed Ali bin Johari v Public Prosecutor_ [2008] 4 SLR(R) 1058 (and summarised at [175]).
+There was no evidence whatsoever that the Judge had intervened in an unacceptable manner, having regard to the principles laid down by this court in _Mohammed Ali bin Johari v Public Prosecutor_ <span class="citation">[2008] 4 SLR(R) 1058</span> (and summarised at [175]).

 **Facts**